 Henry Cavill is a British actor.
 Cavill began his film career with a role in ‘Laguna’ in 2001 and Kevin Reynolds’ adaptation of ‘The Count of Monte Cristo’ in 2002.
 He continued with appearances in BBC’s ‘The Inspector Lynley Mysteries’, the television film ‘Goodbye, Mr. Chips’, and the television series ‘Midsomer Murders’.
 In 2003, he had a supporting role in ‘I Capture the Castle’, followed by ‘Hellraiser: Hellworld’ in 2005, ‘Red Riding Hood’ in 2006 and ‘Tristan & Isolde’ in 2006.
 He had a minor role in Matthew Vaughn’s adaptation of ‘Stardust’ in 2007.

-From 2007 to 2010, Cavill had a leading role in Showtime’s television series, ‘The Tudors’, as Charles Brandon, 1st Duke of Suffolk.
+From 2007 to 2010, Cavill had a leading role in Showtime’s television series, ‘The Tudors’, as Charles Brandon, the first Duke of Suffolk.
 He starred in director Joel Schumacher’s horror film, ‘Blood Creek’ in 2008, and had a supporting role in Woody Allen’s comedy film, ‘Whatever Works’ in 2009.

-At this point, the question that might be circling your mind is what is the next Henry Cavill movie?
+At this point, the question that might be circling your mind is what is the next Henry Cavill project?
 Well, the good news is that we have a clear answer to that question.
-Here’s the list of upcoming Henry Cavill films scheduled to release in 2019 and thereafter.
-We can only hope that the latest Henry Cavill movies would be as good as some of his recent ones.
+Here’s the list of upcoming Henry Cavill films and television shows scheduled to release in the near future.
+We can only hope that the new Henry Cavill projects would be as good as some of his recent ones.

 ‘The Witcher’ is an upcoming fantasy drama TV series created by Lauren Schmidt Hissrich for Netflix.
 It is based on the book series of the same name by Andrzej Sapkowski.
 The synopsis released for the show goes as, “Geralt of Rivia, a solitary monster hunter, struggles to find his place in a world where people often prove more wicked than beasts.
 But when destiny hurtles him toward a powerful sorceress, and a young princess with a dangerous secret, the three must learn to navigate the increasingly volatile Continent together.”

 In May 2017, Netflix announced the start of production on an adaptation of Andrzej Sapkowski’s ‘The Witcher’ book series into an English language drama TV series.
 In December 2017 it was reported that Lauren Schmidt Hissrich will serve as showrunner on the show.
-As of January 2018 it has been reported that the script for the pilot episode is finished.
+It was reported in January 2018 that the script for the pilot episode is finished.
 In April 2018 Lauren Schmidt Hissrich tweeted that the first season would be 8 episodes long and that the show would be filmed in Central Europe.

-Originally in 2017 it was reported that Andrzej Sapkowski will serve as a creative consultant on the show, but in January 2018 Sapkowski initially denied any direct involvement.
+Originally in 2017, it was reported that Andrzej Sapkowski would serve as a creative consultant on the show, but in January 2018 Sapkowski initially denied any direct involvement.
 However, he met with Schmidt Hissrich in April 2018 and in May 2018 she stated that Sapkowski is on the creative team of the project.
-According to Independent Talent Alik Sakharov is a director and Andrew Laws a production designer on the show.
+According to Independent Talent, Alik Sakharov is a director and Andrew Laws a production designer on the show.
 In September 2018, it was announced that Henry Cavill would play Geralt of Rivia in the upcoming show.
 In October 2018, the rest of the cast was announced.
 Principal production on Season 1 commenced on October 31, 2018, in Hungary.
 The series is now looking at a December 20, 2019, release, with Season 2 being greenlit beforehand on November 13, 2019.

 Read More: Upcoming Ben Affleck Movies